 Practice this topic in a realistic system design interview

-A missing index, an unbounded result set, an accidental table scan, or an N+1 query pattern can make a healthy database look overloaded.
-Before adding replicas, sharding, caching layers, or new infrastructure, the right first question is what work the query is making the database do.
+Many database scaling problems are really query problems in disguise.
+A missing index, a query with no limit, an accidental table scan, or an N+1 pattern can make a healthy database look overloaded.
+Before adding replicas, sharding, caches, or bigger servers, ask a simpler question first: what work is this query asking the database to do?

 Slow queries hurt more than the single request that triggered them.